Status Quo (band): 1991–2009: Rock 'Til You Drop, Don't Stop and touring

 Parfitt underwent quadruple by-pass surgery in 1997, but was able to make a full recovery and returned with a performance at the Norwich City Football Club ground Carrow Road three months later.
 Status Quo also returned to Australia in 1997, completing their first tour there since 1978.
-A greatest hits compilation, Whatever You Want – The Very Best of Status Quo was also released, achieving silver sales in the UK that year.
+A greatest hits album, Whatever You Want – The Very Best of Status Quo was also released, achieving silver sales in the UK that year.
 In 1999, Quo toured Germany, the Netherlands and Switzerland.
 Dubbed the 'Last Night of the Proms', the band were backed by a full orchestra during the concerts.
 That same year also saw the release of the album Under the Influence.

 Rich left in 2000 and was replaced by Matt Letley.
 Andrew Bown also took a year off at the same time following the death of his wife, and was temporarily replaced on stage by Paul Hirsh, formerly of Voyager.
 In November 2000, the band played a gig at Grandchester in the outback in Australia, performing on a carriage of Australia's Orient Express, the Great South Pacific Express.

 Between 2002 and 2005, Quo released the albums Heavy Traffic, Riffs and The Party Ain't Over Yet.
+Another greatest hits album, XS All Areas – The Greatest Hits, appeared in 2004 with two new songs, "You'll Come 'Round" and "Thinking of You".
 In 2005 Rossi and Parfitt made cameo appearances in the long-running ITV soap opera Coronation Street in a storyline which involved them being sued by the notorious layabout Les Battersby, and performing live at his wedding as compensation.

 In December 2005, it was announced that Parfitt had been taken ill and was undergoing tests for throat cancer.
 All subsequent dates of the UK tour were cancelled as a result.
-However, the growths in Parfitt's throat were later found to be benign and were successfully removed.
+However, the growths in Parfitt's throat were found to be benign and were successfully removed.
 In May 2006, a fully recovered Parfitt and the band returned to the NEC Birmingham to play the show that they had postponed in December.
 This was their 40th show at the venue, and was filmed for a DVD, entitled Just Doin' It.

 On 1 July 2007, they performed in front of 63,000 people at the newly built Wembley Stadium as part of the Concert for Diana.
-They also appeared on the TV programme Tiswas Reunited, in which the band got the usual greeting of custard pies and buckets of water whilst playing the song, "Gerdundula".

-On 15 September 2007, Rossi and Parfitt appeared on ITV programme Who Wants To Be A Millionaire and won £50,000 for their 2 charities Ebbisham Association and Nordoff Robbins.

-Their twenty-eighth studio album, In Search of the Fourth Chord, was released on the band's own Fourth Chord label in September 2007 in the UK, and on Edel Records in the rest of Europe.
+Their twenty-eighth studio album, In Search of the Fourth Chord, was released in September 2007, on the band's own Fourth Chord label in the UK, and on Edel Records in the rest of Europe.
 The title is a self-satirical response to the frequent criticism that they are a three-chord band.
 Produced by veteran producer Pip Williams, who had worked with Quo in the studio since 1977, the album was only moderately successful.